Vladimir Vysotsky: Controversy surrounding circumstances of death

-According to author Valery Perevozchikov part of the blame for his death lay with the group of associates who surrounded him in the last years of his life.
-This inner circle were all people under the influence of his strong character, combined with a material interest in the large sums of money his concerts earned.
+According to author Valery Perevozchikov, part of the blame for his death lay with the group of associates who surrounded him in the last years of his life.
+This inner circle was all people under the influence of his strong character, combined with a material interest in the large sums of money his concerts earned.
 This list included Valerii Yankelovich, manager of the Taganka Theatre and prime organiser of his non-sanctioned concerts; Anatoly Fedotov, his personal doctor; Vadim Tumanov, gold prospector (and personal friend) from Siberia; Oksana Afanasyeva (later Yarmolnik), his mistress the last three years of his life; Ivan Bortnik, a fellow actor; and Leonid Sul'povar, a department head at the Sklifosovski hospital who was responsible for much of the supply of drugs.

 Vysotsky's associates had all put in efforts to supply his drug habit, which kept him going in the last years of his life.
 Under their influence, he was able to continue to perform all over the country, up to a week before his death.
 Due to illegal (i.e. non-state-sanctioned) sales of tickets and other underground methods, these concerts pulled in sums of money unimaginable in Soviet times, when almost everyone received nearly the same small salary.
 The payouts and gathering of money were a constant source of danger, and Yankelovich and others were needed to organise them.

 Some money went to Vysotsky, the rest was distributed amongst this circle.
 At first this was a reasonable return on their efforts; however, as his addiction progressed and his body developed resistance, the frequency and amount of drugs needed to keep Vysotsky going became unmanageable.
 This culminated at the time of the Moscow Olympics which coincided with the last days of his life, when supplies of drugs were monitored more strictly than usual, and some of the doctors involved in supplying Vysotsky were already behind bars (normally the doctors had to account for every ampule, thus drugs were transferred to an empty container, while the patients received a substitute or placebo instead).
-In the last few days Vysotsky became uncontrollable, his shouting could be heard all over the apartment building on Malaya Gruzinskaya St. where he lived amongst VIP's.
-Several days before his death, in a state of stupor he went on a high speed drive around Moscow in an attempt to obtain drugs and alcohol – when many high-ranking people saw him.
+In the last few days Vysotsky became uncontrollable, his shouting could be heard all over the apartment building on Malaya Gruzinskaya Street where he lived amongst VIPs.
+Several days before his death, in a state of stupor he went on a high-speed drive around Moscow in an attempt to obtain drugs and alcohol – when many high-ranking people saw him.
 This increased the likelihood of him being forcibly admitted to the hospital, and the consequent danger to the circle supplying his habit.
 As his state of health declined, and it became obvious that he might die, his associates gathered to decide what to do with him.
 They came up with no firm decision.
 They did not want him admitted officially, as his drug addiction would become public and they would fall under suspicion, although some of them admitted that any ordinary person in his condition would have been admitted immediately.